 With their actions, the company and its governing bodies must be aware of the enterprise's role in the community and its responsibility vis-à-vis society.
 Social and environmental factors influence the performance of the company, and its activities have an impact on people and the environment.
-The Management Board and the Supervisory Board take this into account when managing and supervising the enterprise.
-In the enterprise's best interests, Management Board and Supervisory Board ensure that the potential impact of these factors on corporate strategy and operating decisions is identified and addressed.
+The Management Board and the Supervisory Board take this into account when exercising their respective management and supervisory roles in the company's best interests.